 Conclusion: Is Restaurant Absurdities worth the price tag?

 I’ll give this experience a 4 stars (out of 5).
-Rating means nothing unless you personally know me, so I’ll expand on a few aspects:
+The rating means nothing unless you personally know me, so I’ll expand on a few aspects:

-• The food itself was memorable.
+- The food itself was memorable.
 Though I think some of them could be improved, all of the courses were delicious.
-I appreciate the attention to detail that goes beyond food, down to the tableware we were using, which were mostly commissioned work handcrafted by Mud Rock ceramics.
+I appreciate the attention to detail that goes beyond food, down to the tableware we were using, which was mostly commissioned work handcrafted by Mud Rock ceramics.

-• The pacing of the courses and transitions to the other room were done well.
+- The pacing of the courses and transitions to the other room was done well.
 We had enough time to consume the food and explore / appreciate the room we were on.
 We never had to wait too long for the food, or to move on to the next room.

-• The ambience was amazing!
-Each of the rooms were well thought of, down to the details.
+- The ambience was amazing!
+Each of the rooms was well thought of, down to the details.
 Thinking back to my first experience with Andsoforth in 2015, they have really come a long way.

 That said, we won’t go back to Restaurant Absurdities.
 Simply because… that’s how it is designed.
 What makes the experience worth it is both the food and the novelty and surprise of transiting to each room.
 Once you’ve gone through the entire experience, that element of surprise is gone and I certainly don’t want to pay another $200 / person just for the food.
 I do expect Andsoforth to refresh the restaurant every so often, and once they do, I’ll consider coming back.